greenboxal/doggohub/doc/integration/facebook.md

 1. Select the type "Website"

 1. Enter a name for your app.
 This can be anything.
-Consider something like "&lt;Organization&gt;'s GitLab" or "&lt;Your Name&gt;'s GitLab" or something else descriptive.
+Consider something like "&lt;Organization&gt;'s DoggoHub" or "&lt;Your Name&gt;'s DoggoHub" or something else descriptive.

 1. Choose "Create New Facebook App ID"